Long Island Divorce Lawyer – Huntington, NY

 Divorce is never an easy process.
 In any divorce matter, it is important to begin work protecting your rights as early as possible.
 The first step is to obtain the advice of an experienced divorce lawyer.
 The decisions you make at the time of separation and during the divorce process are critical to your rights and most likely the outcome of your case.
 Most people going through a divorce have many questions are not sure what the divorce process entails.
 Whether you are seeking a lawyer for a contested divorce or an uncontested divorce lawyer, we can help.
 We are also proud to represent clients in same-sex divorces.

-Contested Divorce and Uncontested Divorce in New York
+Contested Divorce vs. Uncontested Divorce in New York

 There are 2 types of divorce cases – contested divorces and uncontested divorces.